-This chapter establishes an overall framework for natural hazard management under the Resource Management Act 1991 (RMA).
-It also sets out the division of responsibilities between the Regional Council and Territorial Authorities for natural hazard management under the Act RMA.
+This chapter establishes an overall framework for natural hazard management under the RMA.
+It also sets out the division of responsibilities between the Regional Council and Territorial Authorities for natural hazard management under the RMA.

 The Region is vulnerable to a number of natural hazards.
 The principal threat is from flooding.
-Other natural hazards include earthquakes, tsunami, volcanic eruptions action and land subsidence, and the impacts of Climate change and erosion is likely to influence the frequency, scale or intensity of atmospherically influenced natural hazards such as flooding.
-The vulnerability of the Manawatu-Wanganui Region to natural hazard events is increased because of human activity, such as:
+Other natural hazards include earthquakes, tsunami, volcanic action and land subsidence.
+Climate change is likely to influence the frequency, scale or intensity of atmospherically influenced natural hazards such as flooding.
+The vulnerability of the Manawatu-Wanganui Region to natural hazard events is increased because of human activity such as:

-- soil land disturbance and vegetation clearance, particularly on hill slopes in a Hill Country Erosion Management Area, which can increase the erosion risk and the amount of sediment in the flood channel, in turn increasing the intensity of, and effects from, floods and reducing the effectiveness of mitigation measures such as stopbanks. - the increasing number of people living in hazard-prone areas (including associated infrastructure) such as along the coast and adjacent to rivers, which increases the damage potential from natural hazard events, putting lives at risk.
+- land disturbance and vegetation clearance, particularly on hill slopes in a Hill Country Erosion Management Area, which can increase the erosion risk and the amount of sediment in the flood channel, in turn increasing the intensity of, and effects from, floods and reducing the effectiveness of mitigation measures such as stopbanks - the increasing number of people living in hazard-prone areas (including associated infrastructure) such as along the coast and adjacent to rivers, which increases the damage potential from natural hazard events, putting lives at risk.
 It can also reduce the effectiveness of existing mitigation measures such as stopbanks.

 Most of the Regional Council's operational work on natural hazard management is carried out under the Soil Conservation and Rivers Control Act 1941, which provides for the establishment of river and drainage schemes.
-Emergency response, community readiness, and recovery planning, and research into natural hazard risks, is carried out under the Civil Defence and Emergency Management Act 2002.
+Emergency response, community readiness, recovery planning and research into natural hazard risks, is carried out under the Civil Defence and Emergency Management Act 2002.
 These roles are implemented through the Civil Defence and Emergency Management Group Plan rather than through the One Plan.
 The role of the Regional Council and Territorial Authorities under the RMA is primarily one of risk reduction to ensure that resource use activities do not exacerbate natural hazard risks or impede natural hazard mitigation works, thereby ensuring that developments do not put people or property in places or circumstances of undue risk.